zhangqf-lab/CCI-seq/README.md

-## Unbiased capturing large-scale physical cell-cell interaction networks in complex tissues through combinatorial cell-clump indexing and single-cell sequencing
+## Resolving cell-cell interaction networks and their molecular logic in complex tissues

 ## Description
 Jupyter notebooks for CCI-seq data analysis